Norwegians to protest Breivik, singing song he hates

 They plan to sing arm-in-arm a few blocks from the courthouse where Breivik is on trial for the killings of 77 people in a gun and bomb rampage last year.

-"I grew up with this song and have sung it to my child," said Lill Hjoennevaag, one of the organisers of the demonstration.
+"I grew up with this song and have sung it to my child," said Lill Hjoennevaag, one of the organizers of the demonstration.

 "Everybody I know feels strongly about this song and we need to take it back," she told public broadcaster NRK.

-"Breivik has used it as an example of brainwashing, but it is rather an example of the opposite," said Christine Bar, another organiser, who launched the event on Facebook.
+"Breivik has used it as an example of brainwashing, but it is rather an example of the opposite," said Christine Bar, another organizer, who launched the event on Facebook.

 "We think it represents diversity, and it stands for the community we have chosen to live in, and which Breivik and similar people want to tear down," she added.

-Breivik set off a car bomb, killing eight people, then gunned down 69 people, mostly teenagers, at a youth summer camp organised by the ruling Labour Party on July 22.
+Breivik set off a car bomb, killing eight people, then gunned down 69 people, mostly teenagers, at a youth summer camp organized by the ruling Labour Party on July 22.

 In court on Friday he attacked Norway's schools and in particular Nilsen.